 About the National Organization for Rare Disorders (NORD)®

 The National Organization for Rare Disorders (NORD)® is the leading independent advocacy organization representing all patients and families affected by rare diseases.
-NORD is committed to the identification, treatment and cure of the more than 7,000 rare diseases that affect 25 to 30 million Americans.
-NORD began as a small group of patient advocates that formed a coalition to unify and mobilize support to pass the Orphan Drug Act of 1983.
+NORD is committed to the identification, treatment, and cure of the more than 7,000 rare diseases that affect 25 to 30 million Americans.
+NORD began as a small group of patient advocates who formed a coalition to unify and mobilize support to pass the Orphan Drug Act of 1983.
 For 37 years, NORD has led the way in voicing the needs of the rare disease community, driving supportive policies and education, advancing medical research, and providing patient and family services for those who need them most.
 NORD represents more than 300 disease-specific member organizations and collaborates globally to raise awareness around rare disease and advance access to treatments for our community.
 For more information, see https://rarediseases.org/.

 About Frontline Medical Communications

-Frontline Medical Communications Inc. is one of the healthcare industry’s largest medical communications companies and a leader in digital, print, and live events.
-The Company leads in HCP-level targeting and is ranked 1st in print reach and 2nd in combined web and print engagements.
-With MDedge®, our state-of-the-art integrated web portal, and audited email database, FMC meets the marketing challenges of our clients with superior reach, optimal sponsorship opportunities, and flexible advertising programs.
-We reach 1.2 million+ physicians, NPs, PAs, HCPs, and key healthcare decision makers through more than 30 media brands serving 20 distinct markets, who access our content through an array of digital, print, and face to face channels and social media platforms.
-FMC delivers award-winning, indexed, clinical reviews; practice and policy information; and medical news daily from on-site reporting at major medical meetings, many in collaboration with notable societies, medical associations, and opinion leaders.
-FMC produces live events, digital click-for-credit, and CME in affiliation with Global Academy for Medical Education, LLC (globalacademycme.com) and Hemedicus (www.hemedicus.com).
+Frontline Medical Communications Inc. (FMC) is one of the healthcare industry’s largest medical communications companies and a leader in digital, print, and live events.
+The company leads in HCP-level targeting and is ranked 1st in print reach and 2nd in combined web and print engagements.
+With MDedge®, our state-of-the-art integrated web portal and audited email database, FMC meets the marketing challenges of our clients with superior reach, optimal sponsorship opportunities, and flexible advertising programs.
+We reach 1.2 million+ physicians, NPs, PAs, HCPs, and key healthcare decision makers through more than 30 legacy media brands serving 20 distinct markets, who access our content through an array of digital, print, and face-to-face channels and social media platforms.
+FMC delivers award-winning, indexed clinical reviews; practice and policy information; and medical news daily from on-site reporting at major medical meetings, many in collaboration with notable societies, medical associations, and opinion leaders.
+FMC produces live events, and CME in affiliation with Global Academy for Medical Education, LLC (globalacademycme.com).

 Elizabeth Katz, Publisher, [email protected], 973.224.7951